hypertrack/sdk-android/README.md

 ```

 #### Step 2.
 Enable server to device communication.
-Server to device communication uses firebase push notifications as transport for commands, so for remote tracking state management Firebase integration is required.
-So you need to [setup Firebase Cloud Messaging](https://firebase.google.com/docs/android/setup), if you have no push notifications enabled so far.
+Server to device communication uses Firebase push notifications as transport for commands, so for remote tracking state management Firebase integration is required.
+If you do not yet have push notifications enabled, please proceed to [setup Firebase Cloud Messaging](https://firebase.google.com/docs/android/setup).

 Next step is to specify `HyperTrackMessagingService` as push messages receiver by adding following snippet to your apps Android manifest:
 ```xml
 ...
   <service android:name="com.hypertrack.sdk.HyperTrackMessagingService" android:exported="false">